jamonholmgren/mem-watcher/README.md

 # MemWatcher

-Simple gem that Helps you keep an eye on your RubyMotion iOS app's memory and CPU usage.
+Helps you keep an eye on your RubyMotion iOS app's memory and CPU usage.

 Adds a little UILabel in the top left of the screen that shows CPU % and memory usage in MB.